tytydraco/yessleep/out/Weird_Coworker_Update_Im_In_Trouble_.md

 After my usual of checking cultures and filling out reports, I began to feel the familiar feeling of caffeine leaving my body as it came close to the typical time that I take my break.
 The nervous part of me wondered if I should try to wait until longer, maybe see if I can avoid the IT guy.
 Eventually, I talked myself into going to break on the grounds that I didn't want to seem like I was avoiding him.
 I think it would be best if I didn't draw attention to myself.

 Also, on a more depressing note, I hadn't spoken a single word to another person that entire day.
-The fact that I felt so isolated that I was willing to entertain the idea of talking to a potential murderer makes me wonder if I should try to get out more.
+The fact that I felt so isolated that I was willing to entertain the idea of talking to a potential monster makes me wonder if I should try to get out more.

 When I got to the break room, he was already there, thermos in hand, sunglasses covering his eyes.
 He smiled and made a comment about me being late.